-This significantly reduces the number of controls to be adopted and enhances the overall security by implementing the full NIST CSF with a bit of effort.
+This significantly reduces the number of controls to adopt and enhances the overall security by implementing the full NIST CSF with a bit of effort.

 Equally, distribute your efforts across all the five functions of the NIST cybersecurity framework.
 This will create a balanced program.

-Though as daunting as it may look, the benefits of implementing the NIST cybersecurity framework can’t be overlooked.
+Though as daunting as it may look, you cannot overlook the benefits of implementing the NIST cybersecurity framework.